Bringing your precious new arrival home from hospital is one of the greatest days in any parent’s life.

 What Should Your Baby Wear Home From Hospital In Summer?

-The first thing to think about is how much time will your baby actually spend in hot weather.
+The first thing to think about in summer is how much time will your baby actually spend in hot weather once they leave hospital.

 For example, if you’re driving straight home in an air conditioned car, then the temperature inside the car will have more of an effect on their outfit choice than the external air temperature.